desertbit/ants/protocol.md

 1. The Slave does only send data messages as a response to a successful received data message from the Master.
 2. The Master has to wait for a data message response from the Slave after a successful transmitted data message to the Slave.

+**Important:** Multiple data messages to transmit bigger binary data chunks can be send to the Slave if the append data flag is set.
+The reply data message must be first send after a complete data transmission (multiple data messages received).

 ### 9.1 Samples
 #### Successful data transmission